awsdocs/aws-cloudhsm-user-guide/doc_source/cloudhsm_mgmt_util-listUsers.md

 This command lists the users on each of the HSMs in the cluster and displays their attributes\.
 You can use the `User ID` attribute to identify users in other commands, such as deleteUser, changePswd, and findAllKeys\.

-The output shows that one of the users, officer2, exists only on the first HSM\.
-To add that user to other HSMs, use syncUser\.

 ```
 aws-cloudhsm> listUsers
 Users on server 0(10.0.0.1):